 There is no duplication of the free content in all the blog posts in any of the 6 reports above.
 You are getting real value for your investment…Guaranteed.

 8) The Work Notes: That teach you in full detail how to do the calculations based on principles that determine profit and loss and the factors to take note of.Those farms that make a loss are always guilty of violating at least one of these factors.Exposes you to how to make a budget before you start.
-The cost is N3500.00 and is available under Option 3 below.
+The cost is N5000.00 and is available under Option 3 below.

 A) Picture Guide: A standard layout design of a poultry farm.With this, no need troubling yourself about the layout of the farm buildings and facilities.

-B)Breakdown of materials/cost of constructing a Chicken Pen 100 feet by 80 feet.
+B)Breakdown of materials/cost of constructing a Chicken Pen.

 C)Picture Guide: Dimensions for Arrangement of Battery Cages in the Chicken Pen

-D)Picture Guide: Chicken Pen Layout design for a 4000-5000 capacity farm (showing the setup of facilities within the pen + specific measurements)
+D)Picture Guide: Chicken Pen Layout design for a 5000 capacity farm (showing the setup of flushing system within the pen + specific measurements)